What is Company Policy?

-Company policy are set in place to establish the rules of conduct within an organization, outlining the responsibilities of both employees and employers.
+Company policy and procedures are set in place to establish the rules of conduct within an organization, outlining the responsibilities of both employees and employers.
 The management of company policy and procedures aim to protect the rights of workers as well as the business interests of employers.
 Depending on the needs of the organization, various policies and procedures establish rules regarding employee conduct, attendance, dress code, privacy and other areas related to the terms and conditions of employment.

 Company should create and implement policies in following situations-